-1.4 Technical Overview
+1.5 Technical Overview

 We briefly showcase the techniques that allow us to build efficient MCFE and DMCFE schemes.
-The schemes we introduce later enjoy adaptive security (aka full security), where oracle queries are made adaptively by the adversary against the security game, but for the sake of clarity, we will here give an informal description of a selectively-secure scheme from the DDH assumption, where queries are made beforehand.
-Namely, the standard security notion for FE is the indistinguishability-based, where the adversary has access to a Left-or-Right oracle, that on input (m_0, m_1) either always encrypts m_0 or always encrypts m_1 .
+The schemes we introduce later enjoy adaptive security (aka full security), where encryption queries are made adaptively by the adversary against the security game, but for the sake of clarity, we will here give an informal description of a selectively-secure scheme from the DDH assumption, where queries are made beforehand.
+Namely, the standard security notion for FE is indistinguishability-based, where the adversary has access to a Left-or-Right oracle, that on input (m_0, m_1) either always encrypts m_0 or always encrypts m_1 .
 While for the adaptive security, the adversary can query this oracle adaptively, in the selective setting, all queries are made at the beginning, before seeing the public parameters.

-We first design an MCFE scheme building up from the FE scheme introduced by Abdalla et al. [1] (itself a selectively-secure scheme) where we replace the global randomness with a hash function (modeled as a random oracle for the security analysis), in order to make the generation of the ciphertexts independent for each client.
-The comparison is illustrated in Figure 1.
-Note that for the final decryption to be possible, one needs the function evaluation γ to be small enough, within this discrete logarithm setting.
-This is one limitation, which is still reasonable for real-world applications that use concrete numbers, that are not of cryptographic size.
+We first design a secret-key MCFE scheme building up from the public-key FE scheme introduced by Abdalla et al. [1] (itself a selectively-secure scheme) where we replace the global randomness with a hash function (modeled as a random oracle for the security analysis), in order to make the generation of the ciphertexts independent for each client.
+The comparison is